 - Health, Wellness & Diet

-Once all of the Underwater Stories, Markers, and Intel have been shared, The Underwater will convene residents at the Little Havana Climate Town Hall and Community Connection Fair on April 27th at 6pm.
-At the town hall, Cortada will be joined by his colleagues from the University of Miami for a panel discussion and Q&A focused on preparing the community for a future with rising seas.
-At the fair, students and their families will have the ability to learn about and get involved in ongoing local efforts ranging from climate advocacy and adaptation to sustainable seafood and native tree planting.
+Once all of the Underwater Stories, Markers, and Intel were shared, The Underwater convened residents at the Little Havana Climate Town Hall and Community Connection Fair on April 27th, 2022.
+At the town hall, Cortada was joined by his colleagues from the University of Miami for a panel discussion and Q&A focused on preparing the community for a future with rising seas.
+At the fair, students and their families had the ability to learn about and get involved in ongoing local efforts ranging from climate advocacy and adaptation to sustainable seafood and native tree planting.

 Xavier Cortada describes Underwater HOA, the precursor to The Underwater